yearzendwise/DragFormMaster/replit.md

   - CustomThemedForm wrapper applying gradients to buttons, checkboxes, labels, and backgrounds
   - Gradient text effects for labels using CSS background-clip
   - Proper gradient application to all interactive elements with hover states (July 2025)
+- **Importable Package Structure**: Created comprehensive package structure in `./lib/` directory to make the form builder importable into other React Vite projects.
+Features include:
+  - Complete build system with Node.js build script copying all necessary components, hooks, types, and utilities
+  - Package exports for FormBuilder, FormWizard, ThemedFormRenderer, and all specialized components
+  - All 14 themes packaged with complete styling systems
+  - TypeScript definitions and proper module exports
+  - Comprehensive integration guide with step-by-step setup instructions for Tailwind CSS configuration and CSS variables
+  - Peer dependency management for @dnd-kit, @radix-ui, @headlessui, react-hook-form, zod, and other required packages
+  - Built package in `./lib/dist/` ready to copy into other projects with simple import syntax (July 2025)

 The application now provides 14 comprehensive themes, fully functional drag and drop with compatibility testing, ranging from minimal to cosmic, brutalist, neo-modern, and modern bold designs, offering users extensive customization options while maintaining modern full-stack development practices with type safety throughout, efficient development workflows, and scalable deployment architecture.
 The form builder provides an intuitive interface for creating complex forms without requiring technical knowledge from end users.